1909 Tim Jordan Card Game Set and Checklist

 |Number in Set

 The Tim Jordan game included a total of 72 cards.
-A few different designs were on the fronts, depicting generic players (as well as a specific ‘action’, which was used to play the game), and the backs had the same baseball-themed design (featuring gloves, a catcher’s mask, and “Tim J. Jordan Card Came” inside of a baseball on top of a baseball diamond.
+A few different designs were on the fronts, depicting generic players (as well as a specific ‘action’, which was used to play the game) and the backs had the same baseball-themed design (featuring gloves, a catcher’s mask, and “Tim J. Jordan Card Came” inside of a baseball on top of a baseball diamond).
 Those backs were printed in blue ink.
+In addition to the cards, the game was sold with ‘checkers,’ which served as makeshift baserunners.

 While there a total of 72 different cards in the set, there are only four different card images.
 Those are listed below.